portfolio-performance/portfolio/README.md

 ### Eclipse Setup

-To develop, use the [Eclipse IDE](http://eclipse.org/downloads/) **Photon** release plus **Plug-in Development Environment (PDE)**.
+To develop, use the [Eclipse IDE](http://eclipse.org/downloads/) **Photon** (or newer up to 2018-09) release plus **Plug-in Development Environment (PDE)**.
 PDE homepage is http://www.eclipse.org/pde/ and it can be installed via Help/Install new Software.
 The link for the update site is mentioned in the docs.

 Optionally, install via the Eclipse Marketplace
 * infinitest